great-expectations/great_expectations/docs/deployment_patterns/how_to_run_a_checkpoint_in_airflow.md

 )
 ```

 To use the operator in the DAG, define an instance of the `GreatExpectationsOperator` class and assign it to a variable.
-In the following example, we define two different instances of the operator to complete to different steps in a data quality check workflow:
+In the following example, we define two different instances of the operator to complete two different steps in a data quality check workflow:

 ```python
 ge_data_context_root_dir_with_checkpoint_name_pass = GreatExpectationsOperator(